-If you read last week’s post about what a mistake it is to omit contact information from your LinkedIn profile, you might be wondering:
+If you read last week’s post about what a mistake it is to omit your email address from LinkedIn’s contact information section, you might be wondering:

-“What’s the best way to show my contact information on LinkedIn — at least my email address?”
+“What’s the best way to show my email address on LinkedIn?”

 Places to Share Your Contact Information on LinkedIn

 The LinkedIn user interface gives you two primary sections to use to feature your email address:

 Adding your email address here is easy:

 - Click your mini “Me” photo in the top, horizontal rail of your profile.

 - Go to “Account” and click “Settings & Privacy.”

 - Click “Account” on the top, horizontal rail.

 - Enter the email address you want to share.